-Don’t Expect the Cardinals to Make a Big Move with Fowler Signed
+Don’t Expect The Cardinals To Make A Big Move With Fowler Signed

 Many of the names the Cardinals were targeting in free agency following the Winter Meetings are now off the board.
 Two of those names being Justin Turner, who signed a $64 million extension with the Los Angeles Dodgers and Edwin Encarnacion, who signed a free agent deal with the Cleveland Indians.

-Had the Cardinals made a move to add Turner it’d have meant an end to Peralta’s time in St. Louis and had Mozeliak targeted Encarnacion, it’d likely result in Carpenter moving back to second base with Wong being shown the door.
+Had the Cardinals made a move to add Turner, it’d have meant an end to Peralta’s time in St. Louis and had Mozeliak targeted Encarnacion, it’d likely result in Carpenter moving back to second base with Wong being shown the door.

-Mozeliak has made it known he wants to develop the young talent in the Cardinals farm system and create a younger big league club, which is the primary reason he didn’t opt for a blockbuster deal and part ways with his top pitching prospect, Alex Reyes or current youngster Carlos Martinez.
+Mozeliak has made it known he wants to develop the young talent in the Cardinals farm system and create a younger big league club, which is the primary reason he didn’t opt for a blockbuster deal and part ways with his top pitching prospect Alex Reyes or current youngster Carlos Martinez.

-Both Martinez and Reyes figure to be a key part of the teams rotation in the future, with an aging Adam Wainwright nearing the end of his contract.
+Both Martinez and Reyes figure to be a key part of the team’s rotation in the future, with an aging Adam Wainwright nearing the end of his contract.

-With many of the big name free agents off the board there’s not really a whole lot out there that makes sense right now for the Cardinals.
+With many of the big name free agents off the board, there’s not really a whole lot out there that makes sense right now for the Cardinals.

 Since the Cardinals didn’t explore a big trade with the exception of dealing Jaime Garcia to the Atlanta Braves, Matt Adams and Jedd Gyorko can provide assistance off the bench and Peralta and Carpenter’s versatility allows Matheny to stay creative with his lineups.

-The rotation of Wainwright, Martinez, Lance Lynn, Michael Wacha, and Mike Leake is all but set unless Reyes sneaks his way in to the 2017 starting rotation.
+The rotation of Wainwright, Martinez, Lance Lynn, Michael Wacha, and Mike Leake is all but set unless Reyes sneaks his way into the 2017 starting rotation.
 The acquisition of Brett Cecil fills a void in the bullpen and now it only becomes a matter if guys can stay healthy and more importantly, perform consistently.

 So don’t count on the Cardinals making any big moves this offseason with their needs addressed and their lineup all but set.
-Mozeliak likes trusting in his farm system and by continuing his course of abstaining from the big trades not only helped replenish the farm, but has also shown he’s entrusting in his current guys to step up.
+Mozeliak likes trusting in his farm system and by continuing his course of abstaining from the big trades not only helped replenish the farm but has also shown he’s entrusting in his current guys to step up.

-[Feature Image by Dilip Vishwanat/Getty Images]
+[Featured Image by Dilip Vishwanat/Getty Images]